truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 ---
 # Adding TrueCharts to SCALE

-TrueNAS SCALE has a catalog system which you can use to add [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog), such as TrueCharts, in just a few minutes.
+TrueNAS SCALE has a catalog system which you can use to add [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog), such as the TrueCharts community catalog, in just a few minutes.

 ## Requirements